pawaravya/books_discovery_app/README.md

 Search Mechanism

+The search functionality works in two ways:

+1. Text Input

-Users can search books using:
+Users can manually enter the book  author name in the search bar.

-Text Input: Manual entry of book title or author.
+The entered query is sent to the google API.

+The API returns a list of books matching the input, which is displayed in the app.

-Barcode/QR Code Scanning:
+2. Barcode/QR Code Scanning

+Users can scan barcodes or QR codes using the device camera.

-The app scans the code using the device camera.
+The app extracts the code (usually ISBN or title) from the scanned image.

-Extracted code (ISBN or title) is sent to the search API.
+The extracted code is sent to the google API.

-The API returns matching books which are displayed in the app.
+The API returns matching books, which are then displayed in the app.

+Flow:

+User taps the search with qr or bar code tet  → device camera opens.

+Scan the barcode/QR code → app decodes the value.

+The decoded value is sent to the google API.

+The API responds with a list of books → app displays the results.

 Analytics Logic

-Analytics are calculated based on local search history stored on the device.
+Analytics in the app are calculated based on local search history stored on the device.
+The app uses this history to generate two types of charts:

-Categories Distribution:
+1. Categories Distribution

-Counts how many times each book category has been searched.
+Counts how many times books of each category have been searched.

 Displayed as a doughnut chart.

+Updates automatically whenever new searches are performed.

-Publishing Trend:
+2. Publishing Trend

 Counts books based on publishing year ranges.

 Displayed as a combined column and line chart.

+Updates dynamically based on local search data changes.

+Flow:

+Every search (text or code) is stored locally in search history.

+App aggregates the data to calculate:

+Number of searches per category.

+Number of books per year range.

+The charts are drawn using Syncfusion charts (SfCircularChart for doughnut, SfCartesianChart for trend).

-Charts are updated automatically whenever the local data changes.
+Charts automatically refresh whenever local data changes.